-Guests with medical cases and Portable Oxygen Concentrators (POC) are allowed for carriage provided that it complies with relevant regulations such as safe transport of dangerous goods, and notify our call center 48 hours prior to the flight.
+Guests requiring the use of Portable Oxygen Concentrators (POC) are allowed for carriage provided that it complies with relevant regulations such as safe transport of dangerous goods.
+(Please refer to Carry-on baggage for lithium batteries)

-Guests should carry sufficient amount of fully-charged batteries to support the device; at least 1.5 times of total flight duration.
+Guests must ensure that the device carries sufficient amount of fully charged batteries to support at least 1.5 times of the total flight duration.

-Please note HK Express currently does not provide inflight medical oxygen.
-Please also refer to information in the Special Assistance Guests above.
+Please note HK Express currently does not provide onboard medical oxygen.

-Guests with a medical condition may be subject to medical screening by our Medical Personnel at Check-In if our staff have reasonable doubts on their ability to complete his/her flight journey with us without requiring extraordinary medical assistance throughout the course of the flight.
+Guests may be subject to medical screening by our medical support provider at check-in if our staffs have reasonable doubts on their ability to complete his/her flight journey with us without requiring extraordinary medical assistance throughout the course of the flight.

 Flying during a pregnancy is common; however, depending on the gestation period, HK Express requires a Doctor’s Certificate stating you are “fit to travel” that must be signed by your personal physician and issued within 7 days of your flight with HK Express.
 Please refer to the table below for exact details, travel must be completed by the times below: